 Bad behaviour is the consequence of what you feel and what you think about a perceived situation.

-I like to call “wild horses” to those crazy feelings and thoughts that lead to bad behaviour.
+I like to call “wild horses” those crazy feelings and thoughts that lead to bad behaviour.

-Never feel guilty of having those wild horses galloping around your mind like a hot massive bonfire or a hurricane capable of destroying anything around.
+Never feel guilty about having those wild horses galloping around your mind like a hot massive bonfire or a hurricane capable of destroying anything around.

-In fact, these wild horses run around the minds of most of us and it is totally ok.
-(Unless you have already found “nirvana” in a Buddhist monastery in Koyasan, Japan or in a Shaoshi mountain in China 😀 )
+These wild horses run around the minds of most of us and it is ok.
+(Unless you are a gaijin who found “nirvana” in a Buddhist monastery in Koyasan, Japan or during a trip to a Shaoshi mountain in China)

-Good people ( like you) possess two simple hacks/tools to control your “wild horses” before you act badly:
+Good people (like you) possess a few simple hacks/tools to control your “wild horses” before you act badly: